SpudGunMan/meshing-around/README.md

 ```
 RESPOND_BY_DM_ONLY = True # Set to True to respond messages via DM only (keeps the channel clean)
  ```
- Solar Data needs the LAT LONG for your area on the [solarconditions.py](solarconditions.py)
+ Solar Data needs the LAT LONG for your area on the [solarconditions.py](solarconditions.py) used for when node has no location in the db
 ```
 LATITUDE = 48.50
 LONGITUDE = -123.0